cdklabs/construct-hub/README.md

   ConstructHub (i.e: it is a `jsii` package, using an allowed license, etc...) before staging it in an S3 bucket, then notifying the ingestion SQS Queue.

-  - A **high-severity** alarm triggers if the CodeArtifact Fowarder function encounters failures.
+  - A **high-severity** alarm triggers if the CodeArtifact Forwarder function encounters failures.

   - Troubleshooting the CodeArtifact Forwarder can be done by inspecting its log